converged-computing/rainbow/README.md

 ## TODO

-- nice logger with actual levels that I like
 - subsystems
   - make also a function to delete subsystems
 - ephemeral case - actual nodes don't exist, but instead rules for requests and limits.
 Need to develop this and means to authenticate to use it.